Nic Fink

-Nicolas Fink (born July 3, 1993) is an American five-time world champion in breaststroke events.
+Nicolas Fink (born July 3, 1993) is an American competitive swimmer.
+He is a five-time world champion in breaststroke events and a 2024 Olympic Silver Medalist in the 100 meter breaststroke.
 He is a world record holder in the short course 4×100 meter medley relay and 4×50 meter mixed medley relay.
 He is the Americas record holder in the short course 50 meter breaststroke, 100 meter breaststroke, and 200 meter breaststroke as well as the American record holder in the long course 50 meter breaststroke.
 In the 50 meter breaststroke, he won the World Short Course titles in 2021 and 2022 and World Long Course title in 2022.
 In the 100 meter breaststroke, he is the 2022 World Short Course gold medalist.
 In the 200 meter breaststroke, he is the 2021 World Short Course gold medalist.

 Early life and education

 Fink grew up in Morristown, New Jersey and attended Pingry School.
 He started dreaming about being an Olympian while watching swimming on television as a kid.

+Fink has trained with a number of swim teams around the world, including Saint Petersburg Aquatics, where he swam alongside athletes such as Robert Finke, Joshua McQueen, and Melanie Margalis.
 Collegiately, Fink competed for the Georgia Bulldogs of the University of Georgia, signing his official letter of intent in fall 2010.
+He went to school to study engineering and works in a full-time engineering job while swimming.